joshua-afk/joshua-afk/README.md

 ### Quick Peeks:

-- 🔭 Currently working on RoR, React, Node, & Flutter projects!
+- 🔭 Currently working on RoR, React, & Node projects
-- 🌱 Currently learning Colemak-DH (100wpm now!)
+- 🌱 Currently using Colemak-DH (100WPM, peak at 132WPM)
-  - I've adjusted from 200 common english words to 5k.
-Currently at 75-80wpm.
+  - I've recalibrated from 200 common english words to 5k.
+Currently at 70WPM peak at 85WPM
+- ⚡ Fun fact: A person who is always curious, clueless most of the time
 - 📚 Currently reading "The Art of Clean Code"
-- 💬 Ask me about Keyboard, Coffee, Books, Life and other Random stuffs.
-- 📫 How to reach me: email me at joshuaryan.velasquez.22@gmail.com
-- ⚡ Fun facts: A person who is always genuinely curious, clueless most of the time.

 ### Tools & Technologies: